• Los Angeles Office 103 S Robertson Blvd, Los Angeles, CA 90048

 A city shaped by art

-Art isn't just an accent in Laguna Beach; it's part of the local history.
-The city's artistic legacy continues through galleries, studios, and long-standing cultural events that draw collectors and visitors from around the world.
+Art is not just an accent in Laguna Beach; it is part of the local history.
+That legacy continues through galleries, studios, and major cultural events that draw collectors and visitors from around the world.

 Anchoring it all is the Laguna Art Museum, one of California's oldest art institutions.
-Funded by artists, including Frank Cuprien and Edgar Payne, the museum is dedicated exclusively to the work of California artists.
+Founded with support from artists including Frank Cuprien and Edgar Payne, the museum is dedicated exclusively to California art.

 Life in the open air

-More than 20,000 acres of protected wilderness surrounds Laguna Beach, shaping a lifestyle that's rooted in open space and preservation.
+More than 20,000 acres of protected wilderness surrounds Laguna Beach, shaping a lifestyle closely tied to open space, coastal access, and preservation.

-Nearly 7,000 acres of this is occupied by the canyons and ridgelines of Laguna Coast Wilderness Park, with trails like Laurel Canyon and Willow Trail offering panoramic ocean views.
-Just north, Crystal Cove State Park adds miles of protected shoreline and bluff-top paths leading to secluded beaches and tide pools.
-To the south, Aliso and Woods Canyons Wilderness Park covers more than 4,500 acres of sandstone cliffs and oak-lined trails.
+Nearly 7,000 acres of that landscape form Laguna Coast Wilderness Park, where trails such as Laurel Canyon and Willow Trail open to panoramic ocean views.
+Just north, Crystal Cove State Park adds miles of protected shoreline, blufftop trails, secluded beaches, and tide pools.
+To the south, Aliso and Woods Canyons Wilderness Park spans more than 4,500 acres of sandstone cliffs, native habitat, and oak-lined trails.

-Residents enjoy direct access to beaches like Thousand Steps, with its hidden staircase and dramatic bluffs; Shaw's Cove, a diver's favorite; and Victoria Beach, known for its fairytale tower rising from the sand.
-The entire coastline is a Marine Protected Area, preserving the marine life and natural beauty that make homes for sale in Laguna Beach, CA unlike anywhere else on the California coast.
+Residents also enjoy direct access to beaches such as Thousand Steps, known for its steep staircase and dramatic bluffs; Shaw's Cove, a longtime favorite for diving and snorkeling; and Victoria Beach, recognized for its iconic tower rising from the sand.
+The coastline is part of a Marine Protected Area, helping preserve the marine life and natural beauty that continue to make homes for sale in Laguna Beach, CA unlike anywhere else on the California coast.

 Streets made for wandering

-Laguna's retail heart starts at Main Beach, where the surf meets the sidewalk.
-At the corner of Broadway and Ocean Avenue, you'll find AMĒNAH and Simple Laguna.
-Across the street, The Fragrance Boutique offers bespoke scents and Things & Carats mixes quirky collectibles with artful flair.
-The lifeguard tower and promenade form the natural entrance to this curated downtown experience.
+Laguna's retail core starts at Main Beach, where the surf meets the sidewalk.
+At the corner of Broadway and Ocean Avenue, shops such as AMĒNAH and Simple Laguna set the tone for the area's curated downtown experience.
+Nearby, The Fragrance Boutique offers bespoke scents, while Things & Carats brings together collectibles and design-forward gifts.
+The lifeguard tower and promenade give this stretch of downtown one of the most recognizable settings in the city.

-Cross South Coast Highway and you reach Forest Avenue, where boutique and gallery worlds merge.
+Cross South Coast Highway and the focus shifts to Forest Avenue, where boutique and gallery worlds merge.
 Visit Mare Blu for elevated beachwear, Hobie Surf (a legacy surf shop), and Tuvalu Home for design-forward home goods that reflect Laguna's aesthetic.
 A quieter alternative is Ocean Avenue, running parallel to Main and Forest.
 Good Together House blends home décor and apparel, while Laguna Art Supply remains a go-to for local artists needing premium materials.

 Evening light on cliffs at Woods Cove, in Laguna Beach, Orange County, California